 • Frozen evaporator coil

-Freon is bad for your health if handled improperly, so you’ll want an HVAC pro like AW Heating & Air Conditioning to repair an air conditioner coolant leak.
-In many situations, it might just be better to schedule air conditioning installation since Freon is costly.
-Production of this coolant was halted in 2020 due to its harmful effects on the ozone layer.
+Freon is hazardous to your health if handled improperly, so you’ll want an HVAC pro like AW Heating & Air Conditioning to repair an air conditioner coolant leak.
+In most instances, it may just be better to schedule air conditioning installation since Freon is costly.
+Production of this coolant was stopped in 2020 because of its damaging effects on the ozone layer.
 As a result, only limited recycled quantities are available.

-Rely on AW Heating & Air Conditioning for Repairing Your Air Conditioner Leaks
+Contact AW Heating & Air Conditioning to Repair Your Leaky Air Conditioner

-When it comes to air conditioning repair in Lincoln, go with the company your neighbors and friends trust.
+When it comes to air conditioning repair in Lincoln, turn to the company your neighbors and friends trust.
 We’ve been known for our quick, friendly and affordable services since {year}.
-Call us at 402-438-7992 to schedule your appointment today!
+Contact us at 402-438-7992 to request your appointment now!